lnbits/opensats-reports/2025/jun25-aug25.md

 # LNbits  >_OpenSats Grant June 2025 - August 2025

+From a huge update to the LNURL Python library, to making it easier for people to buy/sell bitcoin from their LNbits install, LNbits and its core developers continue to provide 100,000s of users with more and more powerful tools.

 Thank you from all of us LNbits devs and users ❤️

 ## Educational stuff